How to Fix “ Briefly Unavailable for Scheduled Maintenance. Check Back in a Minute.” Error in WordPress

 When updating WordPress files, your site will automatically be put in maintenance mode.
 However, in some cases, a “Briefly unavailable for scheduled maintenance” error might occur, leaving your website in the state for longer than intended.

-Luckily, there is an easy way to fix this WordPress issue.
-We will explore how to do so, reveal the factors causing this error, and showcase how to prevent it from happening in the future.
+Luckily, there are ways to debug WordPress issues.
+We will explore how to fix the “Briefly unavailable for scheduled maintenance” error, reveal the factors causing it, and showcase how to prevent it from happening in the future.

-What Is a “Briefly Unavailable For Scheduled Maintenance” Error?
+What Is the “Briefly Unavailable For Scheduled Maintenance” Error?

 The “Briefly unavailable for scheduled maintenance.
 Check back in a minute.” message is displayed when WordPress is currently in maintenance mode.